 We both awoke just as we were pulling into the airport.
-I had to wake Max suddenly and he was slight groggy as we arrived at the airport and alighted the coach.
-With my laptop back in the carry-on I only had a water bottle to carry.
+I had to wake Max suddenly and he was slightly groggy as we arrived at the airport and alighted the coach.
+With my laptop back in the carry-on, I only had a water bottle to carry.
 (It was too much hassle to try to slot into my carry-on).

 Arms were needed to carry tired toddler, that or face consequences. 😉

 It was only some smilie faces in snow that got Max out of my arms onto his own feet.

 Lesson 4: Encourage your toddler to fall asleep, but give them ample time to wake, gently.

 Wake suddenly, then you may face the wrath of Toddler Beast!